 Created by Sustainability AcademyExplore the course

-From melting glaciers and rising sea levels to increasing plastic waste and unsustainable energy systems, the world is currently facing numerous biodiversity and environmental challenges.
+From melting glaciers, global warming, and rising sea levels to increasing plastic waste and unsustainable energy systems, the world is currently facing numerous biodiversity and environmental challenges.
 This FutureLearn course, designed by the University of York, aims to raise awareness regarding these issues and provide sustainable solutions with the help of proper environmental research.
 Throughout the 4-week course, you’ll learn more about topics like global warming, glacier protection policies, ocean pollution, and aquaculture.
 In some of the lessons, you’ll also find different case studies that you can use as a reference for planning your own sustainable environment projects.

 Cost: Free for 14 days

 Scope: Global warming, glacier protection policies, ocean pollution, energy system for society

 Ending discrimination and promoting gender equality is also crucial for building a sustainable future.
 Deploy EdApp’s Gender and the Sustainable Development Goals training course to help your team understand the most pressing gender issues, the true concept of empowerment, and actions they can take to improve unequal power relations not only in their households but also in the workplace.
 It also goes through the United Nation's Twin Track approach to addressing gender gaps, marginalizations, and exclusions, ensuring that no one, regardless of gender, will be left behind.
 A Bangladesh Case Study is provided at the end of this course to illustrate the power of this initiative and how your organization can also use it to end injustices towards women.

 This course contains a series of short modules combined with quick quizzes between lessons to improve knowledge retention.
 They are delivered through game formats, like number sentences, multiple-choice questions, true or false, and more.